pseusys/follow_the_drow/README.md

 1. Connection (host IP and RobAIR IP): see `Makefile`.
 2. **Input** topics and frames names: see `robair_ufr.launch` in `robairmain` package on RobAIR and `deploy/conf.env`.
-3. Follow me behavior nodes names and packages: see `~/catkin_ws/src` on RobAIR and `deploy/conf.env`.
+3. Follow me behavior nodes names and packages: see `~/catkin_ws/src` on RobAIR in order to see what nodes are already present there.

 > NB!
-Make sure ROS is **not** running on RobAIR - that would lead to node name collisions!
+Follow me behavior package is **not** included i.e. it should be added OR run separately directly on RobAIR!
+Example launch configuration can be found in `deploy/config/follow_me_behavior_example.launch` file.
+WARNING: it is impossible to launch nodes located on RobAIR from laptop.
+Local ROS and RobAIR ROS communicate only by topics!

 Run it with this command: